 Passive rewilding is the best conservation strategy for forests because it is cheap.
 It is a significant effort that can restore native forest biodiversity, especially in restricted and fragmented land areas3.

-Translocation is the deliberate relocation of a species from one site to another4.
+Translocation is the deliberate relocation of a species from one site to another5.
 There are three different contexts for translocation:

 Between 1973 and 1989, over 700 translocation rewilding projects occurred in the US, New Zealand, and Australia.
 These attempts were to restore and improve the natural populations.
 It applies to plants, top predators, and other species.
 A review stated that plant reintroductions into protected areas increased survival rates1.

 Ecologists advocate for rewilding because of the benefits the environment and humans stand to gain.
-Here are six benefits of rewilding:
+Here are six benefits and ways rewilding can help:

 Rewilding helps the wildlife ecosystem adapt to ecological change.
 Rewilded ecosystems are more resilient to increasing climate conditions.
 They maintain biodiversity better, and carbon gasses sink better than forest plantations.